- How to Reach El Calafate: There are multiple bus companies in El Chaltén running buses to El Calafate.

 Everyone (minus me and my friend) from our bus went for the boat ride to the glacier which costs an additional ARS 350 (As of Dec 2016).
 I was absolutely certain about not taking it.
 It looked pretty amazing though.

 Not taking the ferry meant more time to explore the park though.
 We did the entire loop at a slow pace which was nice.

-The glacier is nothing like what I’ve seen before.
+Perito Moreno Glacier is nothing like what I’ve seen before.
 It’s absolutely magnificent esp. with the dramatic sound of ice falling and the splashing of water.
 It’s one of those places that make you realize what tiny place you occupy in the universe and how silly your problems are.

 It would be amazing to see all of it from up close but I also feel that there’s no end to wanting more.
 Had I taken the ferry ride, I would have probably wanted to hike the glacier or something.
-Man keeps coming up with ideas to make more money out of nature.
+Men keep coming up with ideas to make more money out of nature.
 On this trip, I surprised myself with not wanting more and making my peace with whatever I could do.

 Do you have any regrets from any of your trips?
-Like a place you didn’t go to or an activity you missed, to save some money and later regretted not going?
+Like a place, you didn’t go to or an activity you missed, to save some money and later regretted not going?